tim-smart/effect-rx/.changeset/witty-buckets-kiss.md

 "@effect-rx/rx": patch
 ---

-added Rx.sub for working with Subscribables
+added Rx.subscribable for working with Subscribables